RACHEL MARTIN, HOST:

 MARTIN: There was a moment in the book when you write about being really comfortable on the trail.
 I wonder, were you afraid to go back to whatever normal life is?

-MARTIN: Cheryl Strand.
+MARTIN: Cheryl Strayed.
 Her memoir of hiking the Pacific Crest Trail is called "Wild."
 She spoke with us from Portland, Oregon.
 Cheryl, thanks so much for talking with us.

-STRAND: Thank you.
+STRAYED: Thank you.
 It's been my pleasure.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.